Fabian Wood

 About me

 Hi!
 My name is Fabian (He/Him) and I am a predominantly humanistic counsellor/therapist based in Manchester practising here and across Lancashire.
+I offer sessions face-to-face, online or over the telephone.

 I believe that therapy can offer a mirror for you to begin to examine yourself and your emotions, often for the first time.
 Sometimes, we don't know what it is that makes us feel the way we do, and it's with this mirror we can begin to start to explore what lies underneath our feelings.
-Ultimately, this is a collaborative process between client and therapist, working together to deepen your understanding and progress therapeutic change.
+Ultimately, this is a collaborative process between client and therapist, working together to deepen your understanding and progress therapeutic change

 Training, qualifications & experience

 LGBTQIA+ - I have worked as a Counsellor for Body Positive Cheshire & North Wales, where I have worked with clients who are transitioning gender as well as those who are beginning to explore their sexual identity or are experiencing difficulties in life related to their LGBTQIA+ identity.
-I am a LGBTQIA+ affirmative therapist and offer a non-judgemental and safe space for you to explore without fear or doubt.
+I am a LGBTQIA+ affirmative therapist and offer a non-judgemental and safe space for you to explore your identity without fear or prejudice.

 Men's Issues - I recognise that for many Men, coming to therapy can be particularly daunting.
 For many of us, since childhood, we have been encouraged to downplay and minimise our emotions.
 As a result, it can be difficult to express how we are really feeling or even to just understand it ourselves.
-Much of my practice can work towards helping develop that emotional literacy to begin to identify, unpack and explore many of these difficult and intangible emotions.
+Much of my practice can work towards helping develop that literacy to begin to identify, unpack and explore many of these difficult and intangible emotions.

 Member organisations